shab4z/Webbf/README.md

 * lst : corresponds to a list of urls associated hosting the targeted service
 * nb_threads : number of threads

+## Wordlists

+Each module hash its own wordlist on the config subdirectory.
+Each wordlist must be in the following format : login:password\n login2:password2\n
+Etc.

 ## Acknowledgments

 This repository contains the great lanjelot's [Patator](https://github.com/lanjelot/patator) as submodule.